mheap/nexmo-developer/_documentation/en/concepts/guides/glossary.md

 ## Local Supplier

-An intermediate carrier Nexmo believes has direct connections Telecommunications Service Providers in a country.
+An intermediate carrier Vonage believes has direct connections Telecommunications Service Providers in a country.

 ## Low friction integration